karlgray/tailwind-calendar/README.md

 The event module is just being started and this will display events on the calendar in a similar manner as Google Calendar does.

+PS: You may also notice I have never used markdown before either...

 ![Alt text](/calendar.png?raw=true )